 Homemade Liqueur Recipes

 Homemade Cranberry Liqueur – If you love the tasty twang of cranberries, you’ll love this wonderful liqueur.
-The recipe calls for cranberries, vodka, sugar, water, lemon, lime or orange peel and optional spices.
-If unopened, the spirits will last at least one year.
+The recipe calls for cranberries, vodka, simple syrup, lemon and orange and optional spices.

 Chocolate Liqueur Recipe – You’ll need sugar, water, brandy, vodka, caramel food coloring and concentrated chocolate extract.

 Amaretto Coffee Liqueur – Ingredients include Colombian coffee, sugar, water, 80-proof vodka, brandy and almond flavored oil.